-Figure 4D shows the probability of correct category classification average for all blocks in both tasks.
-Same tasks were used as in the previous experiment but with more exemplars and more training blocks for Phase 1.
-The total task is represented by one line (red), here all exemplars were revered in phase 2.
-In contrast of the partial task where only half of exemplars were revered (blue line) and not the other half (green).
-The critical comparison is to compare in phase 2 the reversed exemplars between the total and the partial task (Figure 4F).
+Figure 4D shows the mean probability correct category classifications for each training and reversal blocks in the total and partial reversal tasks.
+The total reversal task is again represented by one line (red) collapsing across the two categories, but the partial task is represented separately for reversed exemplars (blue line) and non-reversed exemplars (green).
+The critical comparisons involve comparing phase 2 data for reversed exemplars in the total and partial tasks (Figure 4F) as well as non-reversed trials in the partial task relative to reversed trials in the total task.